RetroApe/social-links-profile-main/README.md

 ### What I learned

 - Better understanding of `flexbox`
-- Taking measurements from an image
+- Take measurements from an image

 ## Author